mascotte-scripts/cayoperico-gate/ReadMe.md

 # Introduction

-This is a very basic ymap that removes the exterior and interior gates at the large villa on Cayo Perico making it accessible by foot & vehicle - replacing it with a steel security gate.
+This is a very basic ymap unlocks the gates on the Villa at the Cayo Perico Island
 ## Requirements

 - Cayo Perico Map